Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 To better understainding lets introduce following defenitions that we will use:
 - function - user code that invokes on spark
 - job - a result of function invocation
+- context - settings for worker where function invokes (spark settings + worker mode)
+- artifact - file (.jar or .py) that contains function
 - master - mist master application (it manages functions, jobs, workers, expose public interfaces)
 - worker - special spark driver application that actually invokes function (mist automatically spawn them)
+- mist-cli - command line tool for interations with mist

 ## Install